BCDevOps/openshift-wiki/docs/OCP/OCPServiceDefinition.md

 We also provide additional communication channels for you to subscribe to for staying up to date on the Private Cloud PaaS offering and learn about major upcoming changes ahead of time.
 Please sign up to the [Platform Updates Subscription service](https://subscribe.developer.gov.bc.ca ) to join our email distribution list.
 In addition, once you join the community and service offering, we also encourage you to join our monthly Private Cloud PaaS Community Meetup Series where we share platform improvements, demos from ourselves and the community, and opportunities to engage with our service design research team.
 Please, ping [Olena Mitovska](mailto:Olena.Mitovska@gov.bc.ca) to get a meeting invite.

-### Support and Maintenance

-The Platform Services Team with the help from Platform Operations and Data Center support teams monitors the infrastructure, OpenShift Container Platform and the critical DevOps Security services such as Vault and Artifactory, 24/7.

-We also manage the patching of the platform's operating systems and infrastructure components.
-When we update the platform, we use zero downtime maintenance, so this won't interfere with the running of your application **if and only if your application is [designed for resiliency](https://developer.gov.bc.ca/Resiliency-Guidelines)**.

-All non-critical Platform services and DevOps Security services are supported during business hours 9am-5pm Mon-Fri excluding statutory holidays.

 ### Shared Responsibility Model

-The Platform Services team follows a team of teams model made up of the Platform Experience Team, and Platform Operations Team.
+The Platform Services Team follows a team of teams model made up of the Platform Experience Team, and Platform Operations Team.
 Have a look at our org chart [here](https://docs.developer.gov.bc.ca/s/bk07fg8i4dscrcq7posg/devops-platform-services/d/bpp916b0acqjm3hnvd10/platform-services-org-chart?currentPageId=bpp91db0acqjm3hnvd1g).
 While the Platform Services Team manages infrastructure, OpenShift Container Platform and the Platform critical services as part of the Private Cloud PaaS, the Product Team bears the responsibility for the functionality and operations of their application(s) hosted on the Platform.

 | Resource | Responsibility for: Operational Support, Monitoring, Troubleshooting and Access Management |
 |---|---|